GradML-CS6923/dl_interview_template/README.md

 6. **Modern Regularization Method**
    - Choose ONE: MixUp, CutMix, or DropBlock
    - Implement the augmentation strategy
-   - Integration into training loop
+   - Integration into the training loop
    - Show effect on generalization

 ### Part 2: Teaching Materials (30% of time)